Quick Facts 2018: Ontario's Public Hospitals

 *clinic and day/night visits, excludes day/outpatient surgery and ER visits

-Compared to the average of all other provinces, the Government of Ontario spends $294 less per person on hospital care.
-This translates into a “hospital efficiency dividend” that benefits Ontario taxpayers by $4.0 billion dollars this year alone.
+Compared to the average of all other provinces, the Government of Ontario spends $401 less per person on hospital care.
+This translates into a savings of $5.7 billion dollars annually for the government to spend on other important priorities.

 Acute Academic Hospitals